Free Knitting Patterns for Dolls

-Hand knitted dolls are usually not for beginners as they can contain many parts and some parts can be quite fiddly to work with.
-But some of these are so lovely, the effort is worth it.
+Hand knitted dolls are usually not for beginners as they can contain many parts and can be quite fiddly to work with.
+I did come across some patterns that are quite straightforward.
+Good for beginners with some knitting experience.
+For those with more advanced techniques, they are so lovely, the effort is worth it. 🙂

 Paton's Rose Fairy Doll